 Job Title - Maintenance Engineer

-To be successful in your application for Maintenance Engineer you must have the following skills or attributes:
+To be successful in your application you must have the following skills, abilities or qualifications:

 Must have a recognised Electrical Qualification.Must have experience performing electrical maintenance in an automated environment.

 Due to the unique production environment, the business is happy to look at Candidates who have recently finished their apprenticeship.
 Similarly, candidates who have recently left the Armed Forces or have a background in Building Services / Facilities Maintenance with an Electrical Engineering background are also of interest.
 Full training on site systems would then be given, including training on how to fault find and modify on Siemens S7 PLCs.